lls-hcr/mizuki/_documentation/parental_control.md

 # Page settings
 title: Web Filter Proxy (kid safe) # Define a title of your page
 description: Web filter and parental control proxy with Privoxy, Squid and SquidGuard # Define a description of your page
-keywords: # Define keywords for search engines
+keywords: Raspberry Pi, Privoxy, Squid, SquidGuard, Parental Control, Web Filter, backup, rsnapshot, vpn, openvpn # Define keywords for search engines
 order: 1 # Define order of this page in list of all documentation documents
 comments: true # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"